ammonshepherd/cowl/README.md

     ruby /home/billy/cowl -l eng

-If you have a PDF file to start with, run the command with the -g option
+If you have a PDF file to start with, run the command with the -g option (the p option cancels the action to combine all of the PNG images into one PDF)

-    ruby /home/billy/cowl -g
+    ruby /home/billy/cowl -gp